 Treatment with OPZELURA

-A young woman with vitiligo's face, showing results: 85% facial repigmentation at 12 months of treatment.
+A young woman's face with vitiligo, showing more repigmentation progress at 2 years of treatment.

 Treatment with OPZELURA